SmileResearch/GTCN/README.md

-# Tensor_GGNN_GCN
+# GTCN
-this is a federated learning network by accomplish code completion task.
+this is a anonymous repository for "Interpretable Graph Tensor Convolution Neural Network for Code Semantics Embedding".